 Graphs & tables

-In addition to finding functions that model an object’s movement, you may be asked to analyze motion from a position, velocity, or acceleration graph.
-Here are the main ideas to use when reading these graphs.
+In addition to finding functions that model an object’s movement, you may be asked to analyze motion from graphs or tables of an object’s position, velocity, or acceleration.

-The slope of the tangent line at a point on a position graph represents the instantaneous velocity.
+When given a position graph, observe the slope of the tangent line at a point, which represents the instantaneous velocity.

 - An increasing graph means velocity is positive, so the object is moving right/forward/up.